Laudarisd/Dee-Learning_preparation/src/Other_problems/README.md

 *solution*

+The F1 score is a measure of a model’s performance.
+It is a weighted average of the precision and recall of a model, with results tending to 1 being the best, and those tending to 0 being the worst.
+You would use it in classification tests where true negatives don’t matter much.

 **54. How would you handle an imbalanced dataset?**

 *solution*

+An imbalanced dataset is when you have, for example, a classification test and 90% of the data is in one class.
+That leads to problems: an accuracy of 90% can be skewed if you have no predictive power on the other category of data!
+Here are a few tactics to get over the hump:

+* Collect more data to even the imbalances in the dataset.
+* Resample the dataset to correct for imbalances.
+* Try a different algorithm altogether on your dataset.

 **55. When should you use classification over regression?**

 *solution*

+Classification produces discrete values and dataset to strict categories, while regression gives you continuous results that allow you to better distinguish differences between individual points.
+You would use classification over regression if you wanted your results to reflect the belongingness of data points in your dataset to certain explicit categories (ex: If you wanted to know whether a name was male or female rather than just how correlated they were with male and female names.)

 **56. Name an example where ensemble techniques might be useful.**

 *solution*

+ Ensemble techniques use a combination of learning algorithms to optimize better predictive performance.
+They typically reduce overfitting in models and make the model more robust (unlikely to be influenced by small changes in the training data).

+You could list some examples of ensemble methods (bagging, boosting, the “bucket of models” method) and demonstrate how they could increase predictive power.

 **57. How do you ensure you’re not overfitting with a model?**

 *solution*

+This is a simple restatement of a fundamental problem in machine learning: the possibility of overfitting training data and carrying the noise of that data through to the test set, thereby providing inaccurate generalizations.

+There are three main methods to avoid overfitting:

+* Keep the model simpler: reduce variance by taking into account fewer variables and parameters, thereby removing some of the noise in the training data.
+* Use cross-validation techniques such as k-folds cross-validation.
+* Use regularization techniques such as LASSO that penalize certain model parameters if they’re likely to cause overfitting.

 **58. How would you evaluate a logistic regression model?**